chemprop/chemprop/docs/source/tutorial/cli/hpopt.rst

  * :code:`depth` The number of message passing steps
  * :code:`ffn_num_layers` The number of layers in the FFN model
- * :code:`dropout` The probability (from 0 to 1) of dropout in the MPNN & FNN layers
+ * :code:`dropout` The probability (from 0.0 to 1.0) of dropout in the MPNN & FNN layers
  * :code:`message_hidden_dim` The hidden dimension in the message passing step
  * :code:`ffn_hidden_dim` The hidden dimension in the FFN model

 Another option is :code:`learning_rate` which includes:

  * :code:`max_lr` The maximum learning rate
- * :code:`init_lr_ratio` Ratio of the initial learning rate to the max learning rate
+ * :code:`init_lr` The initial learning rate.
+It is searched as a ratio relative to the max learning rate
- * :code:`final_lr_ratio` Ratio of the final learning rate to the max learning rate
+ * :code:`final_lr` The initial learning rate.
+It is searched as a ratio relative to the max learning rate
  * :code:`warmup_epochs` Number of warmup epochs, during which the learning rate linearly increases from the initial to the maximum learning rate

 Other individual search parameters include: